yatharthb97/MCS/README.md

 Notes:
 1. The parameters can be entered in any order.
 2. Additional parameters can be modified in "runparam.cpp".
-3. Sudo access is recommended for running the Simulation.
+3. Sudo session is not recommended for running the Simulation.